cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl #fig-abnf title="CDDL ABNF"}

-[^_abnftodo]: Potential improvements: the prefixed byte strings are
+Note that this ABNF does not attempt to reflect the detailed rules of
-        more liberally specified than they actually are.
+what can be in a prefixed byte string.

 # Matching rules {#matching}